I originally called this piece “Age of the Lost Kits.”

 Jojo’s nerves are acting up.
 He has to prove himself among his peers, as any 10 year-old would.

 After some pep talk from Papa Hitler, Jojo takes off and enters the whimsical world of 1944 Germany.
-The vibrant colors of the production design encapsulated Jojo’s carefree worldview.
+The vibrant colors of the production design encapsulate Jojo’s carefree worldview.

-Jojo attends a Boy Scout camp (Hitler Jugend, if you will) and watches a battle-hardened Captain hitting targets in comically-ridiculous poses.
-He watches a book burning with a celebratory disposition with all of his brainwashed peers.
+He attends a Boy Scout camp (Hitler Jugend, if you will).
+He watches a battle-hardened Army Captain comically hitting targets in ridiculous poses.
+He watches a book burning with a celebratory disposition with his brainwashed peers.